Skip to main content

 SetModel Method

-[*1]: The GetDocumentContent method is an API provided for future feature expansion.
-In the current version, simply return null.
+[*1]: The GetDocumentContent method is an API provided for future feature enhancements.
+In the current version, please return only null.

-Implement custom UI registration in the Activate method, a public method of the main class that implements IExtention.
-Then, implement custom UI unregistration in the Deactivate method, a public method of the main class.
+Implement the custom UI registration process in the Activate method, a public method of the main class that implements IExtention.
+Then, implement the custom UI deregistration process in the Deactivate method, also a public method of the main class.

 Custom EditorRegisterCustomEditor